Coalbed Methane Operational FAQ’s

 Most of the large reserves of conventional natural gas in North America have been found and are in a stage of declining production.
-CBM is seen as playing an important role in reducing the gap between future demands and declining conventional production.
+Unconventional gas is seen as playing an important role in reducing the gap between future demands and declining conventional production.

 Why focus on coalbed methane production?

 Unconventional gas resources such as CBM are becoming increasingly important.
 Canada’s conventional natural gas production peaked in 2000 with Western Canada’s conventional gas pools maturing and accelerating in their decline.

 The Alberta Geological Survey estimates there may be up to 179 trillion cubic feet of natural gas in Alberta’s Horseshoe Canyon coals.
 Unconventional gas resources like coalbed methane will fill current and future generations’ energy needs.